MaastrichtU-IDS/d2s-docs/website/docs/use-python.md

 title: Use Python
 ---

-## For preprocessing

-Python is a good solution to perform preprocessing on the data for tasks not supported by RML.

-## For RDF conversion

-You can also perform the conversion to RDF using the `rdflib` library.
-You can access the `rdflib` documentation [here](https://rdflib.readthedocs.io/en/stable/).

-* We recommend to use `pandas` to handle tabular files as dataframes efficiently.
-* You can easily map any structured data (CSV, TSV, XLSX, SPSS, SQL, XML, JSON, YAML) to RDF using Python and `rdflib`.

 ## Add a requirements file

-Add `requirements.txt` to the root of the repository with all libraries required to run your Python scripts.
+Always add `requirements.txt` to the root of the repository with all libraries required to run your Python scripts.

-Install the dependencies:
+Command to install the dependencies:

 ```bash
 pip install -r requirements.txt
 ```

+## Python for preprocessing

+Python is a good solution to perform preprocessing on the data for tasks not supported by RML.

+## Python for RDF conversion

+### RDFlib

+You can perform the conversion to RDF using the `rdflib` library.
+You can access the `rdflib` documentation [here](https://rdflib.readthedocs.io/en/stable/).

+You can easily map any structured data (CSV, TSV, XLSX, SPSS, SQL, XML, JSON, YAML) to RDF using Python and `rdflib`.

+### Pandas

+We recommend to use [Pandas](https://pandas.pydata.org/) to handle tabular files as dataframes efficiently.

+### Dipper

+[Dipper](https://dipper.readthedocs.io/en/latest/) is a [Python package](https://pypi.org/project/dipper/) to generate RDF triples from common scientific resources.
+It has been used to build and expose RDF from multiple sources for the [Monarch Initiative](https://monarchinitiative.org).

+Dipper includes subpackages and modules to create graphical models of this data, including:

+- Models package for generating common sets of triples, including  common OWL axioms, complex genotypes, associations, evidence and  provenance models.
+- Graph package for building graphs with RDFLib or streaming n-triples

+- Source package containing fetchers and parsers that interface with remote databases and web services